1. Preparing for Foreman upgrade

 # foreman-rake katello:import_container_manifest_labels

-• If you use content views to control updates to the base operating system of Smart Proxy server, update those content views with new repositories, publish, and promote their updated versions.
+• If you use content views to control updates to the Smart Proxy server base operating system or repository, update those content views with new repositories, then publish and promote their updated versions.
 For more information, see Managing content views in Managing content.

-• Ensure the Smart Proxy’s base system is registered to the newly upgraded Foreman server.
+• Ensure the base system of the Smart Proxy is registered to the newly upgraded Foreman server.

 Warning